-Market gap: responding to data illustrating the decreasing focus on women clients as microfinance institutions mature into becoming full-service, regulated financial institutions and decreasing representation of women in leadership positions.
-There is an identified need for more demonstration, case studies and evidence of profitability of the women's banking segment.
+Market gap: responding to data illustrating the decreasing focus on women clients as MFIs mature into becoming full-service, regulated financial institutions and decreasing representation of women in leadership positions.57 There is an identified need for more demonstration, case studies and evidence of profitability of the women's banking segment.

-Solution: US\$50m private equity fund, focused on Latin America, Asia and Africa with investments of US\$1million to US\$7.5 million, WWB Capital Partners L.P.
+Solution: US\$50m private equity fund, focused on Latin America, Asia and Africa with investments of US\$1 million to US\$7.5 million, WWB Capital Partners L.P.
 (WWBCP) seeks to demonstrate that providing women with access to financial services is profitable for banks and financial institutions, while contributing to the economic growth and welfare of families and communities.
-The fund has a 10-year life and seeks minority stakes in its investees.
+The fund has a 10-year life and seeks minority stakes in entities.
 It has made 10 investments in 9 countries to institutions serving over 7 million clients, 63% of whom are women.
 The fund works with institutions to ensure they are reporting on both financial and social metrics, including disaggregation of data by gender, and helps develop strategies to improve performance.
-The number of women reached by portfolio companies increased by 47%.
+The number of women reached by portfolio companies increased by 47%.58 nally at the company level and external gender performance in reaching the women's market with financial products and services.
+WWB endeavors to use all the tools available to a private equity investor to influence focused outreach to women as customers, staff and leadership.

 Innovation: the only specifically women-focused and women-managed inclusive finance equity fund in the market.
 The twenty-seven investors in the Fund represent a mix of development finance institutions, private pension funds, microfinance investment vehicles and individual investors.
-WWBCP and Women's World Banking work closely with its investees to improve gender diversity internally at the company level and external gender performance in reaching the women's market with financial products and services.
-Women's World Banking endeavors to use all the tools available to a private equity investor to influence focused outreach to women as customers, staff and leadership.
+WWBCP and WWB work closely with its investees to improve gender diversity inter-

 A key opportunity resides in meeting the women's financing gap through more diversified and innovative product development.

 The credit gap challenge can be seen as a starting point for designing products, services and programs tailored to the specific needs of women entrepreneurs.
-Other initiatives that will boost women entrepreneurship in the region include: the development of specialized venture capital funds focused on women entrepreneurs or diverse leadership teams; increasing the number of women investors; more gender-sensitive accelerator programs; and, campaigns to increase the visibility of women entrepreneurs.
+Other initiatives that will boost women entrepreneurship in the region include: the development of specialized VC funds focused on women entrepreneurs or diverse leadership teams; increasing the number of women investors; more gender-sensitive accelerator programs; and, campaigns to increase the visibility of women entrepreneurs.